|

 136. management

-the act of managing something
+the act of controlling something

 Terminology servers range from: